 Overview

 Keys to identify taxa come in two different forms, standard (hierarchial) and multi-entry.
-TaxonWorks supports the creation and use of both, adding enough numerous new features to the former in its digital format.
+TaxonWorks supports the creation and use of both, adding numerous new features to both in their digital format.
+Here we cover standard keys, for multi-entry (interactive) keys, see Matrices.

 Standard keys